 Protecting your income

 lifePLUS gives you protection when the unexpected happens.
-Getting injured or seriously ill is the last thing anyone wants to happen, especially when there are expenses and bills to pay.
+Getting injured or seriously ill is the last thing you want, especially when there are expenses and bills to pay.

-lifePLUS auto cover (default)
+lifePLUS auto—our default cover

 If you're eligible, lifePLUS auto cover includes: